-Year Ended December 31, 2019
+Year Ended December 31, 2020

-The below discussion and analysis is for the 2019 audited financials compared to the 2018 financials of the Pre-IPO Group.
-For simplicity, any reference to the year 2019 is with reference to the 12 months financials for the year ended December 31, 2019, and any reference to the year 2018 is with reference to the 12 months financials for the year ended December 31, 2018.
+The below discussion and analysis is for the 2020 audited financials compared to the 2019 financials of the Pre-IPO Group.
+For simplicity, any reference to the year 2020 is with reference to the 12 months financials for the year ended December 31, 2020, and any reference to the year 2019 is with reference to the 12 months financials for the year ended December 31, 2019.

-Discussion and analysis is also included for the 2019 pro forma financials for Genius Group, including the combined audited financials for the Pre-IPO Group (Genius Group Ltd, GeniusU Pte Ltd, Entrepreneurs Institute, and Entrepreneur Resorts), and the financials of the IPO Acquisitions (Including the audited financials of University of Antelope Valley, and the unaudited financials of Education Angels, E-Square and Property Investors Network).
-We are not permitted to show pro forma financials for the same period in 2018, and so we are not able to show a comparison of 2019 to 2018 pro forma financials for Genius Group as a whole.
+Discussion and analysis is also included for the 2020 pro forma financials for Genius Group, including the consolidated audited financials for the Pre-IPO Group (Genius Group Ltd, GeniusU Ltd, Entrepreneurs Institute, and Entrepreneur Resorts), and the financials of the IPO Acquisitions (Including the audited financials of University of Antelope Valley, and the unaudited financials of Education Angels, E-Square and Property Investors Network).
+We are not permitted to show pro forma financials for the same period in 2019, and so we are not able to show a comparison of 2020 to 2019 pro forma financials for Genius Group as a whole.
+Inclusion of the IPO Acquisition is predicted on successful acquisition of IPO Acquisitions.